What is pound cost averaging?

 Smoothing out the ups and downs

-The logic behind pound cost averaging is that some months, if the market is doing well, your shares will be worth more and so more expensive.
+The logic behind pound cost averaging is that some months, if the market is doing well, shares may be worth more, but it means they're more expensive to buy.
 But if the market isn’t doing so well, shares will be cheaper.
 So, if you buy a few shares every month, the idea is that the cost will average out over time.

 Volatile times

-Pound cost averaging could be favoured by investors when the market is volatile.
+Pound cost averaging could also help investors when the market is volatile.
 If markets fall you would be buying shares at a cheaper price – so you’ll hopefully get a bigger return on these once the market picks up again.

 Less daunting